How to Configure Firebase in iOS and Collect Data that Allows You to Optimize the App?

 Click Create project.

-Then a window will appear in which you have to set a name of a project and accept Firebase’s terms.
+Then, a window will appear in which you must set a project name and accept Firebase’s terms.
 Next, click Continue.

 Adding project name in Firebase (screenshot source: https://firebase.google.com/).

-In the second step, Firebase will offer you adding Google Analytics to your project.
+In the second step, Firebase will offer you to add Google Analytics to your project.
 Click Continue.

 The last thing to do is to set a location for your analytics.
 Remember that this doesn’t mean that data will be related only to this one region.
 Google wants to know the country of your organization or where you live.
 Accept the terms of data sharing and click Create project.